itspriddle/josh.fail/_posts/2022-01-27-a-solution-for-git-repos-and-icloud.md

    `~/work/notebook`, it refuses to run because I've set `$GIT_DIR`.
 Not really a big deal --- I just `cd` to bounce home (you did know that `cd` without args takes you `$HOME`, right?) then try again.
+2. To appease [vim-fugitive][6], I had to also set `core.worktree` in the local repository settings (i.e. add `worktree = /Users/priddle/work/notebook` under the `[core]` section in `.git/config`).
+Without that, fugitive throws an error "working directory does not belong to a Git repository".
-2. `git clone --bare` does not work for duplicating this setup on a new machine.
+3. `git clone --bare` does not work for duplicating this setup on a new machine.
 I had tried `git --bare clone git@git.local:notebook.git ~/work/notebook.git`, but `cd ~/work/notebook; git status` reported `fatal: this operation must be run in a work tree`.
 I had to `git clone